Port of Ipswich: Since 1997: Associated British Ports

 In 1997 the port was sold by Ipswich Ports Ltd to Associated British Ports.
 They operate both the 'West Bank' terminal (to the south of the New Cut, on the west bank of the Orwell) and 'Cliff Quay' (on the east bank of the Orwell).
 The West Bank has two transit sheds totalling 6,377 sq m, plus areas available for open storage and 4 berths; West Bank North, Ro-Ro 1, Ro-Ro 2, and West Bank South.
 There is also a small tug berth located on the West Bank.

 Cliff Quay handles and stores liquid and dry bulks and has 67,583 sq m of covered storage and additional open storage.
 Cliff Quay has 9 berths; Bulk Liquid Terminal, Ipswich Grain Terminal, East Bank Terminal North, East Bank Terminal, 500' North, 500' South, 1 Shed, 2 Shed and Power Station.
 There is a daily freight service linking Ipswich with the Port of Rotterdam.
 While the port no longer handles containers, it can accept out-of-gauge and heavy lift cargoes and is equipped to accommodate short to mid-sea operations.
 The cargo products and services provided at the port are agribulks, bulk energy, liquid bulks, project cargo, construction, forest products, and rail freight.

 The port can handle vessels up to approximately 155m in length and a maximum draught of 8.5m.
 The main River Orwell navigation channel is dredged to a charted depth of 5.6m below Admiralty Chart datum.
 There is an available air draught of 43.07m above Admiralty Chart datum (under the Orwell Bridge).
 Orwell Navigation Service (callsign 'Ipswich Port Radio') provide local port services, operate Ipswich Lock and maintain a continuous 24 hour watch on marine VHF channel 68.

 Welfare and practical services for seafarers arriving at the port are available via the services of a port chaplain.

 Associated British Ports also operates the Ipswich Haven Marina (located in Ipswich Dock) with mooring for 250 private boats.
-Also located on the island site (west side of dock) are a chandler and two boatbuilders (Fairline Yachts and Spirit Yachts).
+Also located on the island site (west side of dock) are two boatbuilders (Fairline Yachts and Spirit Yachts).